LightningCreations/lclib/doc/io/IOWrapper.md

 (1): read(void* ptr,size_t size)

 Reads size bytes from the stream and places it in the buffer pointed to by ptr, then returns the number of bytes read.
 If there exists a valid object `o` at `ptr`, the type of `o` shall satisfy *BytesReadable*.
 Additionally, if `size` is greater than the size of `o`, then there shall exist some object `k`, which the size of `k` is greater than `size`, the type of `k` satisfies *BytesReadable*, and `k` is *pointer-interconvertible* with `o`.
 Otherwise the behavior is undefined.

 If there is not a valid object at `ptr`, then `ptr` shall be the result of a call to a memory-allocation function, where the size of the allocated memory is at least `size`, or the behavior is undefined.
 If this is case, let `n` be the value that would be returned from the function.
 If `n` is greater than 0, and not `EOF` then an object of type `unsigned char[n]` is constructed at `ptr`, then the read occurs as though `ptr` pointed to that object.

 The read method reads up to `size` bytes from the stream (the number that can be successfully read is `n`), and writes them to the first `n` bytes of the object at `ptr`, or the smallest object which is at least `size` bytes large that is *pointer-interconvertible* with the object at `ptr`.

 If `size` bytes cannot be read from the stream without blocking, it is unspecified if the function blocks or reads the maximum number of bytes which can be read successfully, however, in this case, at least one byte shall be read, or the end-of-stream must be reached.
 Implementations may also throw an exception if it cannot successfully complete a request read without blocking.

 If `size` is 0 it is unspecified if a read actually occurs.
 If the stream has reached the end of file, it is unspecified if 0 is returned or EOF is returned.
 Additionally, it is unspecified if any exceptions that may result from reading from the stream still occur.

+If `size` is EOF the behavior is undefined.

 (2): int read()<br/>
 Reads a single byte from the stream and returns it.
 If EOF is reached returns EOF instead.

 This method blocks until at least one byte can be read from the stream, EOF is reached, or an exception is thrown.
 <br/><br/>

 (3),(4),(5): Reads N bytes from the stream into arr.
 Effectively read(arr,N);

 <h5>Exceptions</h5>
-(1): Any subclass of InputStream may throw any Exception from the read method.
+(1),(3),(4),(5): Any subclass of InputStream may throw any Exception from the read method.
 If a subclass can throw an exception, it must be clearly detailed which exceptions can be thrown and in what cases they are.
 If an exception is thrown by the read method, the object being read is invalidated, and using in any way (except for assignment operators/destructors) is undefined behavior.

-(2),(3),(4),(5): Same as (1).
+(2): Same as (1).
+As no object is being read to, the point about object invalidation is not applicable.

 #### Stream Error Analysis ####